Home>Health Hub>Gut Health>Blue Zone Diet Tips

 • Buy whole grains.
 Oats, barley, brown rice, and ground corn are commonly included in Blue Zones diets around the world.

-Sasha's verdict You can't eat enough plant based foods as they are rich in fibre and phytonutrients.
+Laura's verdict You can't eat enough plant based foods as they are rich in fibre and phytonutrients.
 All the science supports plant heavy diets for a range of health outcomes (not just for healthy ageing).

 Consume meat no more than twice a week.